jweir/fun_html/README.md

 render MySubClassOfRailsView.new(my_data)
 ```

+## Escape Hatch

+This is Ruby so you can do whatever you want in the runtime and there is no saftey.

+So if you want to bring in things like Rails helpers, or other libraries, you
+can always write directly to the template's buffer or replace the render method
+on a subclassed template.
+Its all just a string at the core.

 ## TODO
 * Is having one large string ideal?
 There is no line breaking of any type.
 * Support SVG